SindreSB/FindYourCandy/setup/linux_box.md

 ## OS installation
 - Ubuntu 16.04.4 LTS Server or Desktop
 - Choose “standard system utilities” and “OpenSSH server” as software selection
-- Create user:  brainpad (group is also brainpad by default)

 ## Basic setup